Carlton, Victoria

-Carlton is an inner-city suburb in Melbourne, Victoria, Australia, three kilometres north of the Melbourne central business district within the city of Melbourne local government area.
+Carlton is an inner city suburb of Melbourne, Victoria, Australia, 3 kilometres north of the Melbourne central business district within the City of Melbourne local government area (LGA) and located on the traditional lands of the Wurrundjeri peoples.
 Carlton recorded a population of 16,055 at the 2021 census.

 Immediately adjoining the CBD, Carlton is known nationwide for its Little Italy precinct centred on Lygon Street, for its preponderance of 19th-century Victorian architecture and its garden squares including the Carlton Gardens, the latter being the location of the Royal Exhibition Building, one of Australia's few man-made sites with World Heritage status.

 Due to its proximity to the University of Melbourne, the CBD campus of RMIT University and the Fitzroy campus of Australian Catholic University, Carlton is also home to one of the highest concentrations of university students in Australia.

 History

 Carlton was founded in 1851, at the beginning of the Victorian gold rush, with the Carlton Post Office opening on 19 October 1865.
+Prior to this, the lands were inhabited and owned by the Wurundjeri people of the Woiwurrung language group, who experienced major displacement from European colonisation.
 The suburb was named after Carlton House, the Westminster residence of King George IV.

 In 1927, Squizzy Taylor, an Australian gangster, was wounded in a gunfight with rival, John "Snowy" Cutmore, at a house in Barkly Street, Carlton, and later died at St Vincent's Hospital.

 By the 1930s, many homes in Carlton were seen as slums and leased by poor residents.

 In the 1960s, the residents in some parts of the suburb were forced to move from their homes due to redevelopment by the Housing Commission of Victoria.
 Despite that, a number of areas in Carlton have survived intact.
 In the 1970s, Carlton was the site of three trade union green bans.
 One related to an abandoned block where a developer wanted a warehouse but local residents wanted a park, now the Hardy-Gallagher Reserve (named after Labor councillor Fred Hardy and union leader Norm Gallagher).
 Another allowed a vacant lot in Cardigan street to be turned into a park, and another saved a number of terraced houses from demolition.

 The Carlton Magistrates' Court closed on 1 February 1985.